 Find out what types of topics you could study in a bachelor's degree program in communication arts.
 Learn about the many career options you could pursue after graduation.
-Schools offering Digital Design degrees can also be found in these popular choices.
+Schools offering Communication Design & Interactive Media degrees can also be found in these popular choices.

 What Does a Communication Arts Bachelor's Degree Program Involve?

 In this communication arts degree, you will study ways of communicating through images, writing, music and speech.
 You will develop skills in professional writing, intercultural and mass communication and visual communication.
 Upon completion of your studies, you will have the skills necessary to work in a variety of fields, including business, public relations, journalism, broadcast news, television, film and Internet communications.